binaryage/totalfinder-web/tweaks.md

 2. Tighter fit
 3. Tightest fit
 4. The original size of the window you sized it to

+When unchecked, you may also hold SHIFT and click the green button to maximize to full screen as if it were checked.

 ### Open new tabs with previous location